by Tracy Johnson

+by Tracy Johnson

+>

-Following this advice takes time and resources.
+> Following this advice takes time and resources.
 And that’s in short supply at most stations.
 Don’t get frustrated that the production department can’t handle that many promos.
 They should be creating new concepts anyway.
 Take matters into your own hands.

-Have the production god create production parts.
+> Have the production god create production parts or shells.
 You can write, voice and produce the promos yourself.
 You may even be able to produce it on your home computer and bring it in the next day, email it or insert it directly into the system.

-Invest the time in figuring out where specific promos should run to be most effective.
+> Invest time in figuring out where specific promos should air to be most effective.
 Then develop a system to manage the promos.
-Don’t use one rotator cut with a series of promos that run at random times.
+Some stations set up a rotator cut with a series of promos that run at random times.
 This is easy to manage, of course.
-But you have limited control over it.
+But you have limited control the specific promos.

-Instead, create multiple cuts that air at specific times.
-Then populate the rotator with promos designed to run only there.
-It’s a lot more work in the beginning, but once it’s set up, it’s easy to manage.
+> Instead, create multiple rotators, each airing at specific times.
+Then populate the rotator with promos designed to run only in that position.
+It’s a lot more work in the beginning, but once it’s set up, it’s just as easy to manage.
 And it sounds great.
-Here’s an example:

-Rotator 1: Runs at 10:20.
+> Rotator 1: Runs at 10:20.
 Content: Directs listeners to tune-in to win at 11am.
 Promo targets just this one tune in.